Exploring a Multimodal Chatbot as a Facilitator in Therapeutic Art Activity: Method

 We conducted an expert evaluation with five participants: one certificated art therapist, three healing arts practitioners, and one graduate student in expressive art therapy.
 Except for P3 who often used digital drawing tools in their practice (e.g., Tablet, VR), all other participants primarily practiced therapeutic art in physical settings.
 As shown in Table \ref{participants_demographics}, participants' ages ranged from 23 to 32 (\textit{M} = 28.6, \textit{SD} = 3.26).
 The study occurred online or offline depending on each participant's preference, and lasted about two hours.
 Offline participants were provided with an iPad and an Apple Pencil for a smooth drawing experience; online participants used their own computer or iPad.
 The study was conducted with each participant individually in three stages as described below:

-\begin{itemize} \item \textbf{Introduction} (15 mins): We began by introducing the study goal and procedures, and asked participants about their training backgrounds and common workflow. \item \textbf{Prototype Exploration} (15-20 mins): Following a brief system demonstration, each participant was asked to freely explore the system as a client in an therapeutic art activity.
-They were invited to think-aloud during the interaction, sharing their perspectives of the chatbot's response quality, dialogue pacing, visual comprehension, and any communicative friction or misunderstandings. \item \textbf{Debriefing Interview} (40-60 mins): Participants reflected on their prototype exploration, and talked about the feasibility of integrating an AI-mediated system into their professional practice, additional features they hope to add, and ways to handle potential risks. \end{itemize}
+\begin{itemize} \item \textbf{Introduction} (15 mins): We began by introducing the study's goals and procedures to the participants, and also asked about their training backgrounds and common workflow. \item \textbf{Prototype Exploration} (15-20 mins): Following a brief system demonstration, each participant was asked to freely explore the system as a client in an therapeutic art activity.
+We encouraged free exploration to capture how participants naturally interact with the prototype, while gently prompting them to talk with the chatbot if they merely focused on drawing to ensure all the features were tested~\cite{rubin2008handbook, blandford2016qualitative}.
+Participants were invited to think-aloud during the interaction, sharing their perspectives of the chatbot's response quality, dialogue pacing, visual comprehension, and any communicative friction or misunderstandings. \item \textbf{Debriefing Interview} (40-60 mins): Reflecting on the prototype exploration, we asked participants about the feasibility of integrating an AI-mediated system into their professional practice.
+Specific attentions were paid to additional features they hope to add and ways to handle potential risks. \end{itemize}

+\textbf{Ethics Statement}: This study was approved by our institutional ethics review Board, with informed consent obtained from all participants.
+During the study, we emphasized that our prototype was an assistive therapeutic tool aimed at fostering self-expression and reflection rather than a formal clinical instrument or a replacement of professional clinical care.